Tyler Glasnow: Personal life

+A Southern California native, Glasnow grew up a Dodger fan.
+He used to attend Dodgers games as a kid with his friends and family.
+His favorite Dodgers were starting pitcher Clayton Kershaw, and outfielder Shawn Green.
 Glasnow is a fan of hip hop music and has two music-themed tattoos.
 On the inside of his lower lip, he has the words "No Juice" tattooed, a reference to the song "No Juice" by Lil Boosie.
 He used to have a tattoo of the rap artist Ol' Dirty Bastard on the sole of his right foot, but the image has faded.
+He is currently in a relationship with Meghan Murphy, whom he met in 2021 at a Tampa Bay Rays game.